Blocked Tear Ducts

 When no ROP develops, or when mild ROP clears, the baby’s eyes usually turn out to be normal.
 Sometimes though, there is a need for glasses at an early age, or problems such as crossing of the eyes may be seen.
 For this reason, it is a good idea for any baby who was born prematurely to have its eyes examined again at the age of one, or sooner if you notice anything unusual about the way the eye looks.

 When severe ROP develops, even if it is treated properly, the baby’s retinas may become scarred so that vision is reduced in a way that cannot be helped by glasses.
-If your baby begins to show signs of severe ROP, Dr. Dorfman or Dr. Cardone will explain to you in detail what you should expect.
+If your baby begins to show signs of severe ROP, Dr. Dorfman, Dr. Cardone, or Dr. Adams will explain to you in detail what you should expect.